Social media personas and behaviors

 During my 11-year networking I have noticed certain Facebook personas and behaviors that need a special praise:

-– The selfie person.
+The selfie person.
 In the bathroom, on vacation, anywhere.
-Some with duck faces.

-– The love whisperer.
-They love they partner SO much!
+The love whisperer.
+They love their partner SO much!
 Everyone should be aware of this fact, like, and comment.

 The words-of-wisdom lover.
 Positive thinking, encouraging proverbs, you name it.